 Ryan Gray, Grassroots Organizing Assistant

 Ryan recently transitioned from a volunteer to a part-time employee who assists our staff in organizing events and other administrative tasks.
-Ryan also manages the year-round People’s Co-op Farmers Market and is the bookkeeper for the Woodstock Farmers’ Market.
-He is also on the Farmers Market Fund Committee and serves on the board of the Oregon Farmers Market Association.
+Ryan managed the year-round People’s Co-op Farmers Market and is the bookkeeper for the Woodstock Farmers’ Market.
+He is also on the Farmers Market Fund Committee and serves as Treasurer on the board of the Oregon Farmers Market Association.
 Previously, Ryan was the Assistant Market Manager at the Downtown Farmers’ Market in Salt Lake City, organized a CSA and community garden at MIT and dabbled in local food events with the Boston Localvores.
 When he’s not darting around town, he upholds his status as a hardcore localvore by growing and preserving loads of fruits and veggies at home.